 This is a federally regulated loan program.
 A student may make this loan with any participating bank, savings and loan, or credit union.
 Student Financial Services will provide a list of lenders if the student needs help in locating a lender.
-The interest rate is a variable interest rate and caps at 8.25% for loans disbursed before July 1, 2006.
-Loans disbursed after July 1, 2006 carry a 6.8% fixed rate.
+Interest for loans disbursed after July 1, 2008 is a fixed rate of 6.0%.
 Graduate students may borrow up to \$8,500 per year with a maximum of \$65,000.
 Repayment begins six months after the student is no longer enrolled on at least a half-time basis.
 The lender deducts up to a 3% origination fee from the proceeds at the time of disbursement.